AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/README.md

 ## Production

-The project can be deployed with Docker Compose as follows:
+The application can be deployed with Docker Compose as follows:

 1. Create a directory `aifm` and navigate into it: